#generation #translator #modelica #focus #model #jax #sympy

 • Model database

-There are several other Modelica compilers in development, and I believe there are challenges that make it compelling to develop a new compiler for this task.
+There are several other Modelica compilers/translators in development, and I believe there are challenges that make it compelling to develop a new translator for generation required for this project.
 These are all my personal opinions and should be taken with a grain of salt.

 • Pymoca